+Population and Social Health research program researchers have particular strengths in head and neck (especially oral) cancer, periodontology, cariology, HIV disease and oral medicine.They have developed a strong network of international collaborators with activity in urban and rural/remote Australia and abroad.
 Infections in the mouth associated with dental caries (tooth decay) and periodontal (gum) diseases are increasingly seen to be linked with cardiovascular disease, stroke and lung infections.
-In addition, the mouth can be the focus of severe and life threatening diseases including cancer; potentially fatal infections with fungi, bacteria and many viruses and a range of severe autoimmune diseases.
+The mouth can be the focus of severe and life threatening diseases including cancer; potentially fatal infections with fungi, bacteria and many viruses and a range of severe autoimmune diseases.
 All of this demands continued research into rates of occurrence (epidemiology), causes, mechanisms, prevention and management of oral health.

 The Health Economics research group focuses on developing evidence on the value for money of healthcare interventions to provide top level health policy advice to governments.
-Research measures health outcomes including quality of life, eliciting preferences for healthcare and economic modelling to predict the future costs and benefits of healthcare interventions.
+Research measures health outcomes including quality of life, eliciting preferences for healthcare and economic modelling to predict the future costs and benefits of healthcare interventions.<.p>

 The group has several large contracts with government departments and agencies including a major contract with the Department of Health and Ageing to undertake external evaluations of industry submissions of drugs for listing on the Pharmaceutical Benefits Schedule.

 This group of researchers is advancing the health of populations through innovative, relevant and sustainable research, learning and teaching, and community partnerships.
 They strive to enhance, maintain and promote good health for community wellbeing and social productivity.
 Taking a socio-ecological approach to working with communities on the Gold Coast, researchers are developing models of care capable of translation into national and international communities and contexts.
 They offer a sound and ethical voice, creating a resilient workforce to service the local community.
 All this is done with the support of community partners, professionals and industry groups.

-Centre for Human Services and Community Science
+Human Services and Social Work